blinqas/keystone-test/docs/pages/docs/guides/cli.md

 This command generates the files needed for Keystone to start in **production** mode.
 You should run it during the build phase of your production deployment.

-It will also validate that the generated files you should have committed to source control are in sync with your Keystone Schema (see `postinstall` above).
+It will also validate that the generated files you should have committed to source control are in sync with your Keystone Schema.
+{% if $nextRelease %}

+### build flags
+- `--frozen` - Don't update the graphql or prisma schemas, only validate them, exits with error if the schemas don't match what keystone would generate.
+- `--no-prisma` - Don't build or validate the prisma schema
+- `--no-ui` - Don't build the AdminUI
+{% /if %}

 ## start